Nuño Pérez de Lara: Regency of Castile and later years

 When Manrique died in 1164, Nuño succeeded him as regent of Castile.
 In 1165 he began governing the tenencias of Carrión (until 1176, or his death) and Villafáfila.
 In March 1168 Alfonso VIII put the town of Chillón and its mercury mine under the joint control of Nuño and the Order of Calatrava.
 On 11 November 1169 Alfonso came of age, yet Nuño continued "dwelling on the affairs of the kingdom" (manente super negotia regni) as late as 31 October 1176.
 In 1170 the king gave Nuño charge of Villavaquerín, transferring him to that of San Román (1171) and then Cuenca de Campos (1172–76) and Tamariz (1172).
 In 1173 Nuño was governing the tenencias of Amaya, Castrojeriz, Saldaña, and Tariego.
 In May 1174 Nuño exchanged an estate belonging to a certain Don Sarracín with the monastery of Arlanza for the vill of Huérmeces.
 That same year a certain Bernard secured his simoniacal election as Bishop of Osma by paying Nuño and Pedro de Arazuri 5,000 maravedíes.
 In 1176 Nuño received some houses in Toledo that had once belonged to Sancha Raimúndez from the archbishop, Cerebruno, for an annual rent of five maravedíes.
 They also gave some houses they owned near the imperial palace to the archbishop.

 In 1176 Nuño Pérez de Lara was appointed governor of the tenencias of Nájera, Ubierna, and Valeria.
-One year later, in July 1177, he was present at the siege of Cuenca.
+One year later, in July 1177, he was present at the Conquest of Cuenca.
 He was killed in action a few weeks later on the 3rd of August.
 His widow fled to the Leonese court and there married King Ferdinand II.